 Difference Between the Crowdfunding in China and the Western

-Unlike its US counterparts, the Chinese crowdfunding industry is dominated by major e-retailers, such as JD.com, Alibaba and Suning, who can take advantage of their huge consumer bases.
+Unlike its US counterparts, the Chinese crowdfunding industry is dominated by major e-retailers, such as JD.com, Alibaba, and Suning, who can take advantage of their huge consumer bases.
 There is a difference in regulations and investment culture…In China, there are essentially no regulations or oversight agencies that vet crowdfunding ventures.
 Additionally, Chinese crowdfunding platforms, more so than their counterparts in the West, offer more tangible rewards for their contributors.
 Frequently, a campaign will offer physical goods like coupons, souvenirs, books, and/or DVDs in return for the contributions, much more like a sale than a donation.

 The Major Chinese Crowdfunding Platforms

-Taobao crowdfunding app, YuleBao (roughly translating to “entertainment treasure”) is powered by China’s e-commerce giant Alibaba Group .launched in March 2014 Yulebao is involved industries, such as film and television.
+Taobao crowdfunding app, YuleBao (roughly translating to “entertainment treasure”) is powered by China’s e-commerce giant Alibaba Group .launched in March 2014 Yulebao is involved in industries, such as film and television.
 In the first three quarters of 2016, it successfully raised RMB 1,009 billion in total, with more than 3000 successful projects.
 The funds allow “would-be financiers” to spend between 100 yuan ($16.13) and 1,000 yuan ($161.3) to invest in popular films.
 However each individual investor is allowed to buy a maximum of two plans from the available list of projects, and investors were offered an interest rate of 7 percent.
 Ordinary Chinese are generally not allowed to invest overseas, which could explain the popular appeal of Yulebao.

 E-commerce firm JD.com in the crowdfunding field has launched its very own crowdfunding platform, called ‘Coufenzi’ (which means whip-round).
 The new platform is managed by JD Finance, which offers internet finance services for its customers.
 They accept crowdfunding applications from 6 product categories: novelty appliances, health equipment, ascetics of life, gourmet, art&culture, poverty-aiding projects.
 Unlike western platforms, JD is opened exclusively to Chinese firms and is promoted only among Chinese consumers.
-As the result, foreign business has to find a partner who has local license to operate the event.
+As the result, the foreign business has to find a partner who has local license to operate the event.

 How to integrate these platforms?